TimMacy/YouTubeAlchemy/README.md

     - Adds customizable borders to videos to visually indicate their age and status, and offers the option to hide watched videos.
   - On Subscriptions Page
     - Adds a customizable border to the last uploaded video to highlight it on subsequent visits, with the option to auto-scroll to it.
+  - On Watch Later Page
+    - Highlight unwatched videos from favorite channels, categorized in gold, silver, and bronze.

 <p align="center"><img width="60%" alt="Color Code Videos" src="https://github.com/user-attachments/assets/60115715-f921-4ee8-8be4-2d2923b1c023" /></p>

 <br>

 ## 🌐 Supported Languages
-The script works with YouTube UI set to the following languages: English, Spanish, Hindi, Portuguese, German, French, Italian, Dutch, Polish, Hebrew, Japanese, Korean, Chinese, Indonesian, Swedish, Norwegian, Danish, Finnish, Czech, Greek, Hungarian, Romanian, and Ukrainian.<br>
+The script works with YouTube UI set to the following languages: Chinese, Czech, Danish, Dutch, English, Finnish, French, German, Greek, Hebrew, Hindi, Hungarian, Indonesian, Italian, Japanese, Korean, Norwegian, Polish, Portuguese, Romanian, Spanish, Swedish, Ukrainian, and Vietnamese.<br>
 _Support is a work in progress.
 Other languages may have limited functionality._

 <br>